Practical & Academic Research Committee:

 Over the past six years, Dinuka has specialized in supporting the career development of graduate students (Master’s, PhD and Postdoc) and is recognized for his expertise in the field.
 He holds leadership positions with the Canadian Association of Colleges and University Student Services (CACUSS) Graduate and Postdoctoral Development Network (GPDN) and the Graduate Career Consortium (GCC).
 A graduate of the University of Guelph, he holds a Bachelor of Science in Zoology and is an avid gardener outside of work.

-Holly Linkert, Eastwood Collegiate Institute Waterloo Region District School Board, Kitchener, ON (Co-chair)
+Holly Linkert, Eastwood Collegiate Institute, Waterloo Region District School Board, Kitchener, ON (Co-chair)

-Holly Linkert is a Co-operative Education and Dance Teacher at Eastwood Collegiate with the Waterloo Region District School Board (WRDSB).
-She developed a Newcomer Drama Course to help refugee students develop English language skills as well as build connection to their new school environment.
-Holly is dedicated to helping her students find their groove and pathway in life.
-As a member of the provincial brainstorming team for the new Career Studies curriculum in Ontario, she helped to add financial literacy and updated job application methods to the curriculum.
-She has a diverse career background starting as a professional singer/dancer with Jean Ann Ryan Productions (Florida), member of a retail management team for Reebok Canada, a Guidance Counsellor with the Toronto District School Board (TDSB), dance educator with Carousel Dance Centre, and a former volunteer for Ballet Creole (Toronto) and Dance Ontario.
-She holds a BA Honours history degree from Kings University College at Western University, a post-graduate Career Development Practitioner certificate from Conestoga College, a Teaching Certificate from D’Youville College (NY), and a Jazz/Tap teaching diploma from ADAPT.
+As a lifelong learner, Holly has created new material and assessments for dance and drama classes that include equity, diversity and inclusion principles and ideas.
+She has a diverse career background starting as a professional singer/dancer with Jean Ann Ryan Productions (Florida), member of a retail management team for Reebok Canada, a guidance counsellor with the Toronto District School Board (TDSB), dance educator with Carousel Dance Centre, and a former volunteer for Ballet Creole (Toronto) and Dance Ontario.
+She holds a BA Honours history degree from Kings University College at Western University, a post-graduate Career Development Practitioner certificate from Conestoga College, a teaching certificate from D’Youville College (NY), and a jazz/tap teaching diploma from ADAPT.

 Shereen Ashman, CEE Centre for Young Black Professionals, Toronto, ON